dorothyzh/MethylXcan/README.md

 ### IV.
 Computing Time.
-The program might take a long time to run, so when running the job in cluster, it is recommended to split your probe files (ex_probe_list.txt) into several files, and send the jobs to different nodes.
+The program might take a long time to run, hours for Gb-sized datasets.
+In demo, it might take 10 seconds to run 4 probes.
+So when running the job in cluster, it is recommended to split your probe files (ex_probe_list.txt) into several files, and send the jobs to different nodes.